-RARE-X: A new, secure database for exchanging BPAN health data.
+RARE-X: A new, secure database for exchanging BPAN health data

 from | December 14, 2021

-A translation is targeted for the coming year.
+A translation is planned for next year.

-Six patient organizations representing people with BPAN (NBIA Disorders Association in the USA, Hoffnungsbaum e.
-V. in Germany, Stichting Ijzersterk in the Netherlands, and three organizations dedicated exclusively to BPAN: BPAN Warriors in the U.S., BPAN France, and Autour du BPAN, both in France) have begun with RARE-X, a newly formed nonprofit organization.
-Other rare diseases will gradually be included.
+Six patient organizations representing people with BPAN (NBIA Disorders Association in the U.S., Hoffnungsbaum e.V. in Germany, Stichting Ijzersterk in the Netherlands and three organisations dedicated exclusively to BPAN: BPAN Warriors in the USA, BPAN France and Autour du BPAN, both in France) have made a start with RARE-X, a newly founded non-profit organisation.
+Other rare diseases are gradually being included.

 Original article by Patricia Wood, translated and revised by Markus Nielbock